 - Wehla Nature Conservation Reserve

 The Dhelkunya Dja Land Management Board will be established after commencement of the settlement.
 A majority of members will be nominated by the DDWCAC.
-The remaining members representing the government and the broader community will be nominated by the State.
+The remaining members, representing the State and the broader community, will be nominated by the State.

-The Board will develop a management plan with the Department of Environment and Primary Industries (DEPI) that will set the strategic direction for the land.
+The Board will develop a management plan with the Department of Environment, Land, Water and Planning (External link) that will set the strategic direction for the land.

 Joint management will benefit both Dja Dja Wurrung and the wider community by recognising Dja Dja Wurrung culture and knowledge, providing quality visitor and tourism experiences, improving public education and conserving, protecting and enhancing natural and cultural values.

-Parks Victoria and DEPI will continue to carry out day-to-day management and will permanently keep some core management functions.
-This includes fire management and catchment management including designated water supply catchment areas under the National Parks Act 1975.
+Parks Victoria and the Department of Environment, Land, Water and Planning will continue to carry out day-to-day management and will permanently keep some core management functions.
+This includes fire management and catchment management including designated water supply catchment areas under the National Parks Act 1975 (Vic).

 Jointly managed areas will continue to be managed under the relevant public land Act under which they are reserved.
 Protections around existing use and access contained in these Acts and regulations will continue to apply.